Macy StormSenior Content Creator

 1. Remarketed display ads

-The first platform is Google display network.
+1. The first platform is Google Display Network.
 When you create remarketed ads, these ads appear on sites within Google’s network.
 Users will see these ads as they visit different sites on the web.

-Remarketed ads are an excellent way for you to showcase your products to interested leads again.
+Remarketed ads are a great way for you to strategically showcase your products to interested leads again.
 These ads help you draw people back in and get them to buy your products.

 2. Email remarketing

 With email remarketing, you send emails to people who engaged with your site.
-You create remarketing campaigns for people who filled out a form partially but didn’t complete it, or for people who abandon their carts.
+These remarketing campaigns are targeted towards people who filled out a form partially but didn’t complete it, or for people who abandoned their carts.

 3. Video remarketing

 Another option for remarketing is video remarketing.
-With video remarketing, you show video ads on YouTube or other Google sites.
+Video remarketing definition refers to show your business’s video ads on YouTube or other Google sites.
 You can use these ads to provide a more visual way to draw customers back to your site.

 If you’re ready to start remarketing for your business, let’s take a look at six tips for creating effective remarketing ads that will turn you into an expert!